 “What have you done, Pierre?”

 “That is not your business.
 Now help me to my—” Another fit of coughing took him.

 The lord physician hoisted up the duc, taking most of his weight, and the two stumbled to his rooms.
 The heavy doors were not locked, and after repositioning Pierre, Ophion opened them and brought his nephew inside.
 Pluta ran in as he closed the door.

 He placed Pierre on the edge of the bed, and he fell back onto the large mattress, gasping.
 The physician leaned over him, but Pierre nodded the way they had come.
 “The door.”

 “First you.”
 He lifted his nephew’s legs and moved him into bed.
 Only then, after checking to see if there were medical supplies in the room, did he pick up the key to lock them in.

 “Larkspur,” Pierre said, brushing back Mora’s hair.
-A glance around the lighter room showed the royal flower decorating desks and bookshelves.
+A glance around the lighter room showed the toxic flower decorating desks and bookshelves.
 A row of pots near a window had sprouts.
 “I have taken enough to end my life.”

 Ophion left the lamp on the desk, striding to the bed and taking out his knife.
 He rolled up his sleeves, exposing a large number of scars.

 “No!”
 Pierre struggled to sit up.
 Ophion did not see Mora as she lay on the duc, intimate and yet a hindrance.
 “I am doing this for a purpose.”

 The physician glared at him.
 He sat on the edge of the bed, not letting go of the blade or removing it from where it rested against his forearm.
 “How long do you intend to suffer?”